 There is a limit of nine (9) medical students per workshop.

-If you’d like to assist during the workshops please choose a workshop below and complete the expression of interest (there is no fee charged).
+If you’d like to assist during the workshops please select a ‘ticket’ and complete the expression of interest that follows (there is no fee charged).
 We’ll be in contact with genuine applicants and provide a workshop program with further details.

 The University of Western Australia

 Centre for Advanced Veterinary Education